Case Study 1: ‘Ed Orange’ – A Case Study of Anxiety and Depression

 First we worked on his emotional state and brought down his anxious feelings to a manageable level using Emotional Freedom Technique (EFT).
 This would put him in a more resourceful state for clear thoughts to take place and could practice at home or when required.

-Using Cognitive Behavioural Therapy (CBT), we then looked at Ed’s negative thinking styles and found he had two: “extreme thinking” and “mind reading” and looked at alternative positive thoughts.
-Seeing the big picture of how his thoughts affect his emotions which affect his behaviour he found enormously helpful.
+Using Cognitive Behavioural Therapy (CBT), we then looked at Ed’s negative thinking styles and found he had two: “extreme thinking” and “mind reading” and looked for alternative positive thoughts instead.
+Seeing the big picture of how his thoughts affect his emotions, which affect his behaviour he found enormously helpful.

 CBT is a self hep treatment which focuses on changing how we feel now, a practical form of psychotherapy.
 It gives people the tools to make changes.
 Watch a short CBT information video below:

 Ed began the process of un-learning unhelpful beliefs and learning to catch the negative thoughts as they occurred and after six weeks Ed is now FREE from antidepressants, is still happily married, sleeps well and as has more of a work-life balance.
 To his surprise his relationships with his children are noticeably better, he has more quality time to play and really be with them.
-He has a twinkle back in his eyes and a slide in his stride.
+His credit card debt was now under control and making large payments each month until the debt was paid off.
+He had a twinkle back in his eyes and a slide in his stride.

 He’s now exploring new potential career paths that express who he really is and of course, always was.